Academic Catalog

 Program Overview

 The Department of Industrial & Manufacturing Engineering offers a Bachelor of Science in Industrial Engineering (IE).
-The department emphasizes development of the student’s ability to analyze operational requirements and to design processes that systematically integrate customer needs, technology, and economic and social factors for industrial, service, and governmental organizations.
+The department emphasizes the development of the student’s ability to analyze operational requirements and to design processes that systematically integrate customer needs, technology, and economic and social factors for industrial, service, and governmental organizations.

 Industrial Engineering is a discipline known for its breadth of scope and application.
 The preparation received in industrial engineering is valuable to virtually all industrial, commercial and governmental entities that are engaged in manufacture of a product or provision of a service.
 Graduates typically are responsible for the design of integrated systems at one of two levels.